urcsc174/2021-spring-csc210/assign09-bootstrap/instructions.md

 1. Create a fifth webpage named index and stitch it into the navigation

-2. On the index page, install a Jumbotron with four parts; one that links to each subpage
+2. On the index page, install a Carousel with four parts; one that links to each subpage

 Step 6: Publish and Turn It In
 --------------------